fastify/fastify/docs/Server-Methods.md

 <a name="ready"></a>
 #### ready
-Function called when all the plugins has been loaded.
+Function called when all the plugins have been loaded.
 It takes an error parameter if something went wrong.
 ```js
 fastify.ready(err => {